How to pay off tax debt

 For many Canadians, unpaid taxes can be the hardest debt to deal with.
 Tax debt can be hard to pay off all at once and can accumulate over the years.
 HST for the self-employed, RRSP and RRIF withdrawals and, this year, the Canada Emergency Response Benefit (CERB) can all result in a hefty tax bill.

-The first step you can take is to get on top of your tax situation by completing and submitting all outstanding tax returns.
+The first step is to get on top of your tax situation by completing and submitting all outstanding tax returns.
 It might seem overwhelming, but once you see exactly what you owe, you will be better prepared to figure out how to manage your debt.

 Once you have a clear idea of how much tax debt you owe, contact the CRA and establish a payment schedule that you can afford.
-The CRA will charge interest on the remaining balance at a rate of 5 per cent.
+The CRA will charge interest on the remaining balance at a rate of 5%.

 If you can’t pay your tax debt due to events beyond your control, like a serious illness, natural disaster or loss of employment, you may apply for tax relief and see if you qualify to have penalties or interest cancelled or waived.
 You may also need to engage the services of a tax lawyer to assist you with this application.